Why Our Hot Dog Business is a Stand Out Franchise in the QSR Industry

 “Now is a really exciting time to invest in a Wienerschnitzel hot dog franchise,” JR Galardi says.
 “The hot dog is increasingly becoming a part of pop culture.
 It’s as much the hipster food as it is the blue-collar food and the family food.
 It’s what you bring your kids to, it’s what brings back good memories.
 It’s only continuing to go up.”

-Ready to invest in a Wienerschnitzel hot dog franchise?
+Ready to invest in Wienerschnitzel, a stand out hot dog franchise?

 With open territory, new store designs, and a new generation of nostalgia-driven consumers, Wienerschnitzel is a worthy investment for an entrepreneur who wants to bring the best tasting hot dog on the planet to their community.
 With industry-leading support, a proven business model, and 10 years of continual same-store sales increases, the time to invest in a Wienerschnitzel hot dog franchise is now!